 In this story, the Zombie Deadpool managed to enter Earth-616.
 An extra-dimensional task named ARMOR (similar to SHIELD or SWORD) was assigned to finding out how.
-According to ARMOUR, the Zombieverse was either a wave or perpendicular universe, meaning things or people can cross over between them.
-ARMOUR believed that Deadpool simply stumbled into the world by accident, and they must investigate the area (Citrisville, Florida).
+According to ARMOR, the Zombieverse was either a wave or perpendicular universe, meaning things or people can cross over between them.
+ARMOR believed that Deadpool simply stumbled into the world by accident, and they must investigate the area (Citrisville, Florida).

 In case any other Zombies emerged from the Nexus, the Living Vampire, and member of ARMOUR Morbius suggested they create a vaccine and use it on all of the superheroes or Earth, as they are the main targets of the Zombies.
 To get this cure, DNA from a living human must be found from the Zombieverse.
 Assigned to this mission is Jocasta and Machine Man.
 Although being resentful at the time, seeing Jocasta alive and well changes Machine Man's decision about participating.